James Lide Coker

-Major James Lide Coker (January 3, 1837, in Society Hill, South Carolina – June 25, 1918, in Hartsville, South Carolina) was a businessman, merchant, industrialist, Christian philanthropist, and Civil War veteran, and the founder of Sonoco Products Company and Coker College.
-He was called "The Major" after his service in the Confederate Army.
+Major James Lide Coker (January 3, 1837, in Society Hill, South Carolina – June 25, 1918, in Hartsville, South Carolina) was a businessman, merchant, industrialist, Christian philanthropist, and Civil War veteran, and the founder of Sonoco Products Company and Coker University.

 Coker was the son of Caleb and Hannah Lide Coker and the great-grandson of Revolutionary War Captains Robert Lide, who moved to South Carolina from Roanoke, Virginia, in 1740, and Thomas Coker, who moved to South Carolina from Brunswick, Virginia, in 1735.
 Both men fought in Francis Marion's 2nd South Carolina Regiment at Fort Sullivan in 1776 and the Siege of Charleston in 1779 and were awarded tracts of land along the Pee Dee River following the war.

 Coker and his descendants' contribution to economic, political, and cultural life in South Carolina is the subject of George Lee Simpson's The Cokers of Carolina: A Social Biography of a Family (UNC Press 1956).
+Coker's life and accomplishments have been documented in Dr. Will H. Joslin's God, Guts, and Gallantry: The Faith, Courage, and Accomplishments of Major James Lide Coker (Westbow Press 2021).

 Education and war service

 Educated at St. David's Academy in Society Hill and The Citadel in Charleston, prior to starting his career in agriculture, Coker attended Harvard University to study heredity, genetics, and the scientific principles of farming.
 He married Sue Armstrong Stout in 1860, and they were the parents of nine children, six of whom survived childhood: Margaret, James Lide Jr., David, William, Jennie, Charles Westfield, and Susan.

-Coker served in the Confederate Army during the American Civil War, and fought for the 6th and 9th South Carolina Regiments at First Manassas, the Battle of Malvern Hill, Second Manassas, the Battle of Harpers Ferry, and Antietam.
+After graduation, Coker enlisted in the Confederate Army during the American Civil War, and fought for the 6th and 9th South Carolina Regiments at First Manassas, the Battle of Malvern Hill, Second Manassas, the Battle of Harpers Ferry, and Antietam.
 In October 1863, Coker was wounded at the Battle of Chickamauga, and after a time as a prisoner of war, returned home to spend the rest of his life nursing a shattered hip.
 In March 1865, Coker set out with a large box of food supplies for the Confederate forces in Richmond.
-On his return to Hartsville, he learned that General Sherman's army was in the Pee Dee, but Sherman's troops had already destroyed his plantation, the livestock driven away or requisitioned, and everything of value in their home taken away.
-Operation Anaconda devastated the local economy.
+On his return to Hartsville, he learned that General Sherman's army had destroyed his family's farm.